'Zero' chance Kim Jong Un willingly gives up nukes, but Trump must force him, former diplomat says

 But President Donald Trump must nonetheless use economic sanctions to pressure the North Korean leader into agreeing to denuclearization, the former diplomat said.

-"Kim Jong Un believes strongly that nuclear weapons are the last resort he can rely on for his future rule in North Korea," said the defector, Thae Yong Ho, once the second-highest ranking official at the North Korean embassy in London, in an interview in Seoul.
+"Kim Jong Un believes strongly that nuclear weapons are the last resort he can rely on for his future rule in North Korea," said the defector, Thae Yong Ho, once the second-highest ranking official at the North Korean embassy in London, in an interview in Seoul on Saturday.

 Trump, who was in the region for the G-20 summit, became the first sitting U.S. president to set foot into North Korea on Sunday after an extraordinary, last-minute meeting with Kim at the demilitarized zone separating North and South.